col-intel/safestreet/README.md

    - Vercel should automatically detect the project as a Vite + Node.js application
    - The build settings should be automatically configured based on the `vercel.json` file

-4. Set up Vercel Postgres:
+4. Set up Neon Postgres:
-   - In the Vercel dashboard, go to the "Storage" tab
-   - Click "Create" and select "Postgres"
+   - Sign up for a free account at [Neon](https://neon.tech)
-   - Follow the steps to create a new Postgres database
+   - Create a new project
-   - Connect the database to your project
+   - Create a new database
+   - Get your connection string from the Neon dashboard
-   - Vercel will automatically add the required environment variables to your project
+   - In the Vercel dashboard, go to your project settings
+   - Navigate to the "Environment Variables" tab
+   - Add the connection string as `POSTGRES_URL`

 5. Set up additional environment variables:
    - In the Vercel dashboard, go to your project settings